AVM-Martin/CTF-EncryptionAlgorithm/.github/README.md

 # CTF-EncryptionAlgorithm

-This repository includes all algorithms in MATH6067 -- Cryptography course in Binus University
+This repository includes implementation of all cryptography algorithms taught in MATH6067 course from Binus University

 ### Algorithms list: